chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

    * The full path and file name of your Chef Automate license file.
 For example: ``/root/automate.license``.

-   * The ``delivery`` user key that you created on your Chef server.
+   * The ``delivery`` user key that you created on your Chef Infra Server.
 For example: ``/root/delivery.pem``.

-   * The URL of your Chef server, which contains the fully-qualified domain name of the Chef server and the name of the organization you created when you created the ``delivery`` user.
+   * The URL of your Chef Infra Server, which contains the fully-qualified domain name of the Chef Infra Server and the name of the organization you created when you created the ``delivery`` user.

    * The external fully-qualified domain name of the Chef Automate server.
 This is just the name of the system, not a URL.
 For example: ``host.4thcoffee.co``.